JP-Gao/STA220FinalProject/README.md

 ## Instructions:
 You can find all the notebooks in the folder 'notebooks' and two datasets in the foler 'data'.
 Read the notebooks from 1 to 5 in order to see my whole projects.

+## Conclusion:
+From the visualization and machine learning modeling, I found out several conclusions below.
+1. TX, CA and FL are the top 3 used car markets, however the car prices between CA and non-CA/TX are very close.
+2. 3-year old used cars are the largest share in the current used car markets.
+The possible reasons could be the popularity of 3-year leased cars.
+3. The most popular automakers in the US are Ford, Chevrolet, Nissan and Toyota.
+The possible reasons could be the US-brand loyalty for Ford and Chevrolet and the popularity of pickups, and another reason is that Japanese second-hand cars are popular and reliable.
+4. The certified pre-owned cars are more expensive than normal used cars.
+5. When predicting the used car prices, the most important features include mileage, mpg and model year.
+From visualization, we see that the higher the mileage, the lower the price.
+And also for luxury brands vehicles, they tend to have very low mpgs.
+The model year is also correlated with mileage and the older the car is, the lower price it will be.

 Thank you